Altus AVA

 Altus is an American Viticultural Area (AVA) located in the Arkansas River Valley in Arkansas near the town of Altus in Franklin County.
-It was established on May 30, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Matthew J. Post, of the Post Winery, on behalf of himself and local vintners, proposing a viticultural area to be named "Altus."
-The 12000–13000 acre wine appellation is entirely within the Arkansas Mountain AVA, which is also entirely within the larger multi-state Ozark Mountain AVA.
+It was established as the nation's 65^{th} and the state's initial wine appellation on May 30, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Matthew J. Post, of the Post Winery, on behalf of himself and local vintners, proposing a viticultural area to be named "Altus."

+In 1986, the 12000–13000 acre area became a sub-appellation within the Arkansas Mountain AVA, which is also entirely within the larger multi-state Ozark Mountain AVA.
 The soils are fine to gravelly in texture, sandy to silty loam, and slightly to strongly acidic.
 These types of soil are particularly suited to viticulture.
 As of 2008, five wineries in the area produce nearly 1 e6USgal of wine per year.

 History

 The city of Altus, and its surrounding hills and valleys, were first planted in grapes by Catholic Swiss-Germans who settled in the area around 1880.
 The parish priest, Rev. Placidus Oechsle, O.S.B., pastor from 1897 to 1935, recalls these days in a historical sketch he wrote in 1930:Some of our pioneers came from winemaking countries, and started to plant vineyards.
 Grape-growing became a very profitable industry, and Altus was soon famous for its g0od wine.
 Our grape festivals are an attraction for thousands of visitors ......After many years of experimenting with hundreds of varieties, only a few proved commercially valuable.
 Today, mostly Campbell's Early, Delaware, Niagara, Brighton, and Banner, and a few others are cultivated for market ......The grapes of Altus are famous, and are shipped all over the country.

 The stationery of the local farmers' club, along with bumper plates used on the first automobiles in town, gave notice of the area's grape- growing ability.
 Mr. Joseph Bachmann, a Swiss horticulturist, conducted many experiments which Rev. Placidus refers to.
 He was visited by Luther Burbank, and T. V. Munson, other noted horticulturists of the time, and was praised for his work.
 Experimentation continues today by both local vineyard owners and the University of Arkansas in Fayetteville, which often uses Altus area vineyards to conduct tests.
 In recent years, Altus has become a stopover for thousands of tourists annually, who come to visit the wineries and attend the festivals.
 Currently, Altus is known as the "Wine Capitol of Arkansas" as evidenced on the official stationery of the city.
 The wines of the Altus region have won awards both nationally and internationally.